Kewner/launch-school/JS130/ruby-js-challenges/2-medium-round-2/02-robot-name/robot-name-pedac.md

 ### Robot._createName()

-- randomly generate a name in this format: RX837 or BC811 (2 letters, 3 numbers)
+randomly generate a name in this format: RX837 or BC811 (2 letters, 3 numbers):

+- use `Math.random()` to select 2 random letters and 2 random numbers
+  - use a string of the alphabet to do this
-- check if the name already exists in any other robot (`Robot._robots`)
+- check if the new name already exists in any other robot (`Robot._robots`)
   - if so, generate a new name
-- return this name
+- return the generated name

 ### constructor()